thienan11/MappingForSocialJustice/face_blurring/README.md

 # Mapping for Social Justice - Face Blurring

-This directory contains the face blurring functionality of the "Mapping as an Agent for Change: Empowering Social Justice Initiatives" research project.
+This directory contains the face blurring functionality of the research project.

 ## Overview